ThiagoSlvr/JurisHand-BackEnd-Challenge/README.md

 1. Clone this repository
 2. Install dependencies by running `npm install`
+3. Create the MySQL database.
-3. Create the MySQL database by running the `schema.sql` script in your MySQL server
+4. Create a MySQL table and populate it by running the `schema.sql` script in your MySQL server.
+Example: 'source /path/to/schema.sql;'
-4. Create a `.env` file based on the `.env.example` file and fill it with your MySQL server credentials
+5. Create a `.env` file based on the `.env.example` file and fill it with your MySQL server credentials.
-5. Start the server by running `npm start`
+6. Start the server by running `npm start`

 ## API Usage